inrupt/etl-tutorial/README.md

 npm install -g ts-node typescript '@types/node'
 ```

-Now the entire ETL process can be run for multiple users with just a single
+Now the entire ETL application can be run for multiple users with just a single
 command:

 ```script